temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal workflow list: Show Workflow Executions

-List [Workflow Executions](/workflows#workflow-execution).
+List Workflow Executions.
 By default, this command returns up to 10 closed Workflow Executions.
-The optional `--query` limits the output to Workflows matching a [Query](/encyclopedia/application-message-passing#queries):
+The optional `--query` limits the output to Workflows matching a Query:

 ```
 temporal workflow list \
     --query YourQuery`
 ```

+Visit https://docs.temporal.io/visibility to read more about Search Attributes and Query creation.

 View a list of archived Workflow Executions: